Stephen A. Schwarzman: Investment career

 Schwarzman's first job in financial services was with Donaldson, Lufkin & Jenrette, an investment bank that merged with Credit Suisse in 2000.
 After business school, Schwarzman worked at the investment bank Lehman Brothers, became a managing director at age 31, and then head of global mergers and acquisitions.
 In 1985, Schwarzman and his boss, Peter Peterson, started The Blackstone Group, which initially focused on mergers and acquisitions.
-Blackstone branched into business acquisition, real estate, direct lending, alternative assets, and had $1.1 trillion in assets under management as of September 30, 2024.
+Blackstone branched into business acquisition, real estate, direct lending, alternative assets, and had $1.3 trillion in assets under management as of the first quarter of 2026, making it the first alternative asset manager to cross this threshold.

 When Blackstone went public in June 2007, it revealed in a securities filing that Schwarzman had earned about $398.3 million in fiscal 2006.
 He ultimately received $684 million for the part of his Blackstone stake he sold in the IPO, keeping a stake then worth $9.1 billion.
 In the following years, his compensations increased even more: he received $350 million in 2007 and $702.4 million in 2008—partly due to stock awards.
 His salary was $734.2 million in 2015, $425 US million in 2016 and $786 US million in 2017.
 In 2022, he was paid $253 million, making him the highest paid CEO in the US that year.
+In 2024, Schwarzman received total compensation of approximately $1 billion, comprising $84 million in salary and incentive fees and $916 million in dividends from his roughly 19% stake in Blackstone.
+In 2025, Schwarzman received $1.24 billion in total remuneration, including $1.1 billion in dividends and $125.6 million in incentive fees and carried interest.

 In June 2007, Schwarzman described his view on financial markets with the statement: "I want war, not a series of skirmishes ...
 I always think about what will kill off the other bidder."

 In September 2011, Schwarzman was listed as a member of the international advisory board of the Russian Direct Investment Fund.

 As of 2025, Schwarzman is a member of The Business Council.